itadventurer/kafka-backup/docs/Usage.md

 use our provided Docker image**

 Kafka Connect is shipped only with a small number of connectors.
-All other connectors are added by putting the connector `jar` file to the `CLASSPATH` where the JVM can find the classes.
+All other connectors are added by putting the connector `jar` file either in the plugin.path destination, or add it to the `CLASSPATH` where the JVM can find the classes.

 ### Non-Containerized environment